CICA Working Groups

 • Lobby with national and subnational governments, communities and stakeholders;

-The working group on Multilateral Development Banks, chaired by Roger Fiszelson (France), mainly focuses on following up the evolutions related to Procurement policies; Environmental, Social, Health and Safety (ESHS) requirements; capacity strengthening; Value for Money decision-making; International Competitive Bidding; and Integrity and fight against corruption.
+The working group on Multilateral Development Banks, chaired by Richard Touroude, SEFI Director General, mainly focuses on following up the evolutions related to Procurement policies; Environmental, Social, Health and Safety (ESHS) requirements; capacity strengthening; Value for Money decision-making; International Competitive Bidding; and Integrity and fight against corruption.

 CICA organizes construction sector missions to MDBs headquarters as well as regular meetings with Heads of Procurement.
 Indeed, since 2005, CICA, together with the European International Contractors (EIC) and the International Federation of Consulting Engineers (FIDIC), has been a partner in the successive consultative working groups set up by the World Bank in the context of its Procurement Reform.